 World Federation of the Sporting Goods Industry (WFSGI)

-Since 2015, monitoring the work done by the WFSGI's CSR Commission (sharing business intelligence, CSR benchmark practices, participating in webinars, etc.)
+Since 2015, follow-up of work monitored by the CSR Commission of the WFSGI (sharing intelligence information, CSR practice benchmarking, participation in webinars, etc.).

 Corporate Social Responsibility Watchdog